-Future cost projections are escalated at an annual rate of 5%.
+Future cost projections are escalated at an annual rate of 4% (the average over the last 20 years' worth of inflation).

 Many long-range project needs and cost estimates are based on preliminary analyses that will be further refined in subsequent CIP/CIBs as projects enter the design/construction phase and the scope and cost estimates are refined.